vinegarhq/vinegar/README.md

 [discord_img]: https://img.shields.io/discord/1069506340973707304

 # Features
-+ Automatic applying of [RCO](https://github.com/L8X/Roblox-Client-Optimizer) FFlags, when enabled in configuration
-  + Includes a built in FPS unlocker
-  + Optimizes Roblox's performance
-  + Disables a large portion of client telemetry
 + Automatic DXVK Installer and uninstaller
 + Automatic Wineprefix killer when Roblox has quit
 + Automatic Wineprefix version setter upon Wineprefix initialization
++ Automatic removal of outdated cached packages and versions of Roblox
 + Browser launch via MIME
 + Custom execution of wine program within wineprefix
-+ TOML Configuration file for setting environment variables (such as `DXVK_HUD`) and applying custom FFlags
++ TOML configuration file
+  + Force a specific version of Roblox
+  + Select/Force Roblox release channels, lets you opt into non-production Roblox release channels
   + Custom launcher specified to be used when launching Roblox (eg. [GameMode](https://github.com/FeralInteractive/gamemode)).
-+ Custom Wine 'root'
+  + Wine Root, allows you to set a specific wine installation path
-+ Custom Roblox Player & Studio launcher
+  + Set different environment variables and FFlags for both Player and Studio
-+ Select/Force Roblox release channels
++ Modifications of Roblox via the Overlay directory, overwriting Roblox's files; such as re-adding the old death sound
-+ Faster Multi-threaded installation and execution of Roblox
++ Faster Multi-threaded installation and installation of Roblox
-+ Multiple instances of Roblox open simultaneously
++ Multiple instances of Roblox open simultaneously via `robloxmutexer`
-+ Logging for both Vinegar and executions
++ Logging for both Vinegar and Wine

 # See Also
 + [Discord Server](https://discord.gg/dzdzZ6Pps2)